2015 Ford Edge problems

 The Chevrolet Equinox and Ford Edge both almost have the same life span.
 They are expected to survive at least 200,000 miles.

 Here there is a problem with the Chevrolet Equinox.
 The Equinox is known to rust within 1-2 years.
 Like every other car, the Ford Edge is known to rust as well.
-Usually, the Ford Edge lasts 2-3 years before it starts to rusts.
+Usually, the Ford Edge lasts 2-3 years before it starts to rust.
 Also, the rust impacts the Ford Edge less compared to the Chevrolet Equinox.

 The Ford Edge seems to be a better purchase relative to the Chevrolet Equinox.